 There are dozens of federal, state, and local laws that could play a role in your specific car accident claim.
 Product liability laws, premises liability laws, and negligence laws could all be relevant.
 Murphy, Falcon & Murphy has the legal resources of a large firm, while offering the personal touch of a boutique law office.
 We have the information, facts, and legal expertise you need to optimize your odds of a larger settlement or judgment award.

 Common Car Accident Injuries

-Car accidents are one of the leading causes of unintentional injury death in the country.
+Car accidents are one of the leading causes of unintentional injury and wrongful death in the country.
 Around the nation, millions of people suffer injuries in car crashes each year.
 In the last five years in Maryland, there has been an average of 101,797 crashes per year – 31,092 causing injuries and 455 ending in death annually.
 Each crash is unique, there are certain Baltimore personal injuries that arise more commonly than others, such as:

 - Broken bones

 No matter what type of injuries you recently suffered in car accident, come to Murphy, Falcon & Murphy for a free consultation.
 We’ll investigate your crash, collect evidence, and negotiate with insurance companies on your behalf to compensate for your personal injuries.
 The more serious your injuries, the more you need an attorney to fight for you.
 Our firm knows exactly what it takes to secure the maximum compensation for clients injured in Baltimore.

 Maryland law makes it mandatory for all drivers in the state to carry at least minimum amounts of liability insurance at all times.
 This insurance will cover victims’ damages in the event of an at-fault accident.
 The minimum requirements from the state are at least $30,000 in bodily injury per person, $60,000 per accident, and $15,000 for property damage.
 Drivers must also have uninsured/underinsured motorist coverage.
 Drivers can elect to purchase more than the minimum amounts, if desired.